cortex-js/cortexjs.io/docs/compute-engine/82-reference-collections.md

 <FunctionDefinition name="Chunk">
 <Signature name="Chunk">_collection_, _count_:integer</Signature>

-Splits the collection into `count` nearly equal-sized chunks.
+Splits the collection into `count` nearly equal-sized groups.

+To split a collection into chunks of a given _size_, use `Partition` instead.

 ```json example
 ["Chunk", ["List", 1, 2, 3, 4, 5], 2]